Online Safety

 FURTHER INFORMATION

-There is a lot of information on e-safety on the internet.
+There is a lot of information on online safety on the internet.
 There are many websites that give advice about the risks to children of using the internet and how to minimize these risks.
 Links to some of the best are listed below.

 NSPCC Online Safety InternetMatters.org